Bill

 AI Summary

-This bill seeks to appropriate $6,000,000 to the Department of Business, Economic Development, and Tourism (DBEDT) for geothermal energy exploration on Hawaii island over two fiscal years (2025-2026 and 2026-2027).
-The legislature believes Hawaii island has the most promising geothermal energy potential in the state, with the largest and most reliable geothermal resources.
-The bill builds upon previous work by the Hawaii Technology Development Corporation and the University of Hawaii to develop an integrated geothermal development roadmap, with the ultimate goal of creating a 50-100 megawatt utility-scale power station.
-The funding will support continued exploration, community outreach, and development planning, following an earlier gubernatorial reduction of a previous appropriation from $6 million to $3 million.
-The bill acknowledges geothermal resources as a stable power alternative to biofuels and recognizes Hawaii island's unique potential for both energy development and agricultural land use.
-The appropriated funds will be used by DBEDT to continue geothermal resource exploration and identification efforts, with the act set to take effect on July 1, 2025.
+This bill appropriates $6,000,000 to the Department of Business, Economic Development, and Tourism (DBEDT) for geothermal energy exploration on Hawaii island over two fiscal years (2025-2026 and 2026-2027).
+The legislation recognizes Hawaii island's significant potential for geothermal energy development, noting that it contains the largest and most reliable geothermal energy source in the state.
+The bill builds upon previous work by the Hawaii Technology Development Corporation and the University of Hawaii, which are already developing an integrated geothermal development roadmap aimed at creating a 50-100-megawatt power station.
+The legislature views geothermal resources as a stable power alternative to biofuels and believes additional funding is necessary to continue exploration, conduct community outreach, and build on previous investigations.
+The funding will support ongoing efforts to explore and identify geothermal resources, with the ultimate goal of advancing Hawaii's renewable energy capabilities while preserving agricultural and pastoral lands.
+The act is set to take effect on July 1, 2025, and the funds will be administered directly by DBEDT for the specified geothermal exploration purposes.

 Committee Categories